How might someone get over being abused as a child? How can I not be anxious in a relationship?

 As stated earlier, the best couples therapy Calgary has to offer in the area sexual abuse, intimate partner abuse and other trauma to our sexuality will always, first and foremost be about the couple relationship.
 Intimate violations are violations of trust, attachment and they damage not only our persons, they also damage our ability to relate to others in secure and trusting ways.
 Research has repeatedly shown that (Within reason) the skill of the therapist and the type of abuse and trauma therapy used actually matters relatively little compared to the impact of a secure couple or marriage relationship.
 As such, we first work to heal and relieve the relational damage of abuse.

-That's why we start by understanding, mediating and working to heal the couple relationship in the eight key areas so frequently damaged by sexual trauma:
+That's why we start by understanding, mediating and working to heal the couple relationship in these key areas so frequently damaged by sexual trauma:

 Not all of the above can be immediately changed - but much of it can be significantly moderated and the rest can at least be named and understood by both partners.
 Instead of each person viewing the other as an enemy who is punishing, depriving and controlling love, we help couples identify and unite against the real enemy.
 We then work together to defeat those things that stand in the way of the secure attachment and the safe place to heal that will ultimately give both members of the couple the love they want.